Aitor Karanka: Nottingham Forest

-On 8 January 2018, Karanka returned to the Championship after being appointed as manager of Nottingham Forest.
-He replaced Gary Brazil, who had been acting as caretaker manager following the dismissal of Mark Warburton on 31 December 2017, who had in turn left the side sitting 14th in the league.
-His first match in charge saw Forest suffer a 1–0 defeat to Aston Villa, just days after his appointment.
-Karanka met his former club Middlesbrough for the first time on 7 April, where Forest were defeated 2–0.
+On 8 January 2018, Karanka returned to the Championship after being appointed as manager of Nottingham Forest; he replaced Gary Brazil, who had been acting as caretaker following the dismissal of Mark Warburton, who had in turn left the side sitting 14th in the league.
+He oversaw his first game five days later, a 1–0 defeat against Aston Villa, and on 7 April suffered a 2–0 loss at his former employers Middlesbrough.

-During his first summer transfer window in charge, prior to his first full season as manager, Forest signed João Carvalho from Benfica for £13.2 million, the club's most expensive transfer acquisition.
-Forest began the season very well, which originally saw them establish a five-match undefeated run.
-They continued their positive form up until December, where they only won one out of six matches during the final month of the year, which would ultimately cost Karanka his position.
-On 11 January 2019, he departed the City Ground after requesting to be released from his contract.
-He left the team in seventh position, four points behind the play-off places.
-A key reason behind Karanka's departure was the breakdown in relationship between him and Forest's Chief Executive, Ioannis Vrentzos.
-Forest's ambitious board were dissatisfied with Forest's play-off challenge and felt that the club should have been challenging for the automatic promotion places.
+In summer 2018, Karanka signed João Carvalho from S.L.
+Benfica for £13.2 million, the club's most expensive transfer acquisition.
+Forest began the season on a high note, going on a five-match undefeated run.
+They continued their positive form up until December, where they only won one out of six matches.

+Karanka left on 11 January 2019 after requesting to be released from his contract, with the team in seventh position four points behind the play-off places.
+A key reason behind his departure was the breakdown in relationship between him and Forest's chief executive, Ioannis Vrentzos.

 Birmingham City

-On 31 July 2020, after 18 months away from management, Karanka was appointed head coach of EFL Championship club Birmingham City on a three-year contract.
-On 16 March 2021, the club confirmed that he had stepped down from his role after a run of just three wins in 19 matches left the team just outside the relegation zone.
-Former Charlton Athletic manager Lee Bowyer was announced as his successor shortly afterwards.
+On 31 July 2020, Karanka remained in the English second tier by becoming head coach of Birmingham City on a three-year deal.
+On 16 March 2021, he stepped down from his role after a run of three victories in 19 matches left the side just outside the relegation zone, and Lee Bowyer was announced as his successor shortly after.

 Granada

-Following a 4–1 defeat at home to Levante on 17 April 2022, Granada dismissed interim head coach Rubén Torrecilla and appointed Karanka as his replacement, tasked with using the remaining six matches to avoid relegation from La Liga.
-He made his debut on 20 April, securing a goalless draw at reigning champions Atlético Madrid, and won two of the remaining fixtures, but a final-day draw against Espanyol was not enough to secure safety.
+Following a 4–1 defeat at home to Levante on 17 April 2022, Granada dismissed interim Rubén Torrecilla and appointed Karanka as his replacement, tasked with using the remaining six matches to avoid relegation from the Spanish top flight.
+He made his debut on 20 April, securing a goalless draw at reigning champions Atlético Madrid, and won two of the fixtures, but a final-day draw against Espanyol was not enough to secure safety.

-Karanka was confirmed as the club's head coach for the coming season, but was sacked on 8 November 2022, after one win in five matches.
+Karanka was confirmed for the next season, but was relieved of his duties on 8 November 2022 after one win in five games.

 Maccabi Tel Aviv

-On 4 January 2023, Karanka signed an 18-month deal at Maccabi Tel Aviv in the Israeli Premier League.
-He left by mutual accord on 25 June, having finished third in the league and reached the semi-finals of the State Cup.
+On 4 January 2023, Karanka agreed to an 18-month contract at Maccabi Tel Aviv in the Israeli Premier League.
+He left by mutual accord in June, having finished third in the league and reached the semi-finals of the State Cup.